 Problem solved.

 I wish I would have thought to do this a while ago, because it would have saved a lot of effort and heartache.
-You can pick up a high-rated glue gun and glue sticks kit on Amazon for about $8.
+You can pick up a high-rated glue gun and glue sticks kit on Amazon for about $10.
+Just monitor favorite ducks to be sure the glue stays put.
+You may need to reapply it.

 If you dare leave the rubber duck as is and it gets moldy, squeeze it to suck up distilled vinegar and leave the vinegar inside overnight.
 Repeat.